mmmanyfold/picture-room-theme/README.md

 	```
 - Click the pencil icon to start editing.
 Edit the code as needed here on Github, so we always have a backup of the most recent version.

-- When you're done editing, scroll to the bottom of the page and enter a descriptive commit message (ie. *update Milah's picks*).
-Then commit changes.

-- Copy-paste the complete updated code into Lightspeed:
+- When you're done making changes, copy-paste the complete updated code into Lightspeed:

 	1. Log in to: http://pictureroom.mcnallyjacksonstore.com/store/admin/login